wizardone/raterr/README.md

 are: `:minute, :hour, :day, :week`

-Currently `Raterr` checks the unique ip address of the visitor to determine the amount the visits
+Currently `Raterr` checks the unique ip address of the visitor to determine the amount the visits.
 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.